elixir-europe/infectious-diseases-toolkit/human-biomolecular-data/data-analysis.md

     - Providing your workflows
     - Providing your data analysis execution

-When looking for solutions to some of the considerations above, you may have a look at the documentation available on the [RDMkit website](https://rdmkit.elixir-europe.org/data_analysis#what-are-the-best-practices-for-data-analysis) documentation.
+When looking for solutions to some of the considerations above, you may have a look at the information available on the [RDMkit website](https://rdmkit.elixir-europe.org/data_analysis#what-are-the-best-practices-for-data-analysis).

 ### Existing approaches